devshaki/ShakSite/PERSISTENT_STORAGE_CHANGES.md

 - Redis for caching
 - Automated backups

-See `DIGITALOCEAN_PERSISTENT_STORAGE.md` for database migration path.
+See `DIGITALOCEAN_PERSISTENT_STORAGE.md` for database migration path